 The History of Humans and Cats

-Around twenty million years ago, the cat family (felids) splint into two branches, the sabercats and the felinae, from which the domestic cat is descended.
-The most popular of the sabercats, the "saber-toothed tiger" (smilodon) and its felinae cousins co-existed with man for 20 million years until, 8,000 years ago.
-The sabercats were known for their heavy body builds and their long, saber-shaped teeth, with wide hinging jaws, used to sink those remarkable long, slender canines into prey.
+Around twenty million years ago, the cat family (felids) splint into two branches: the sabercats and the felinae, from which the domestic cat descended.
+The most popular of the sabercats, the "saber-toothed tiger" (smilodon), and its felinae cousins co-existed with man for 20 million years until 8,000 years ago.
+The sabercats were known for their heavy body builds, and their long, saber-shaped teeth, with wide hinging jaws, used to sink those remarkable long, slender canines into prey.
 It is unknown why the sabercats became extinct 8,000 years ago.

 In contrast, the felinae had shorter, conical teeth, lythe, graceful bodies, and survived to co-exist with man until present day.
 Felinae began with the panther line, descending to the smallest and most recent arrival, the domestic cat, which is most closely related to the leopard.